toddmotto/angularjs-styleguide/README.md

 ## Services

-  - Services are classes and are instantiated with the `new` keyword, use `this` for public methods and variables
+  - Services are classes and are instantiated with the `new` keyword.
+Use `this` for public methods and variables

     ```javascript
     function SomeService () {